looxis-renaud/remotecontrolled_electric_winch/README.md

 - [Servo](https://www.arduino.cc/reference/en/libraries/esp32servo/)
 - [TFT_eSPI](https://www.arduino.cc/reference/en/libraries/tft_espi/) / If you want to use the Lilygo T-Display S3 as a monitor

+## Moving to Visual Studio Code and PlatformIO

+I am moving to Visual Studio Code and PlatformIO to introduce Version control with Github and Git.
+The main difference is that with VS Code and PlatformIO the main program files don't have the *.ino file extension but *.cpp.
+If you want to compile and upload the code to the ESP32 boards just download all files and rename them from *.cpp to *.ino.

 ## PIN Setup Receiver:
 IO 13 (PWM_PIN_OUT) // connect to PPM Port "Servo" on Vesc